-MSI (Micro Star International) were founded in 1986 and are based out of Taiwan and have a reputation for designing and producing quality Motherboards, Graphics cards and Laptops.
+MSI (Micro Star International) was founded in 1986 and are based out of Taiwan and have a reputation for designing and producing quality Motherboards, Graphics cards and Laptops.

 MSI’s take on the R9 380, for those who don’t know about this card it’s essentially a refresher of the R9 285 but it has had some tweaks and improvements made to it so i’d be hesitant to call it a rebrand.